Concrete Specification Class Offered in Montana in May

 - What should be on a concrete test report?

 - How does one improve the quality of acceptance testing?

 - Non-destructive testing, Coring – when and how?

 - How to do a proper mixture submittal?

-Course instructors are Luke Snell, P.E., FACI, FASCE, Western Technologies and Karthik Obla, Ph.D., P.E., vice president, technical services, at NRMCA.
+Course instructors are Luke Snell, P.E., FACI, FASCE, Western Technologies and Karthik Obla, Ph.D., P.E., NRMCA vice president, technical services.
 Producers, contractors, engineers and testing labs will find the discussions on investigating low strength problems and specifications very helpful to address issues that impact partnering, project cost and schedule.
 Upon successful completion of the course, attendees will earn 8 professional development hours, a certificate of completion and credits toward NRMCA’s STEPS program.

-Click here for more information, including registration options and staff contact.
+Click here for more information, registration options and staff contacts.